Hyuto/skripsi-app/README.md

 ## TODO

-1. Setup text preprocessing
-2. Deploy trained model
+1. Deploy trained model
+2. Make preprocessing on native
+3. Make server side prediction for mobile

+## Known Issues

-3. Fixing theme toggler in android
+1. Theme toggler in android

 ## Used Technologies

 1. React Native with Expo
 2. onnxruntime: `custom-build-onnxruntime-mobile` on android and `onnxruntime-web` on web
-3. sastrawi.js

 ## Build